debug-ito/jQluster/doc/_readme.md

 other over the network.

 Currently jQluster uses WebSocket for comminication between nodes.
-The communication forms a star topology with a jQluster server being center.
+The communication forms the star topology with a jQluster server being center.

     [Node "Alice"] --WebSocket-- [Server] --WebSocket-- [Node "Bob"]